libp2p/docs/content/concepts/introduction/core-abstractions/connections.md

 - **Tracking**: libp2p keeps track of which connections and streams are open and updates this information as connections and streams are opened or closed.
-- **Timeouts and retries**: If a connection or stream fails, libp2p will automatically retry to establish the connection or stream up to a certain number of times before giving up.
+- **Timeouts and retries**: When a connection or stream fails, the application would be notified and it is expected to handle the reconnection process. libp2p only reconnects if you attempt to open a new stream It is possible to handle the reconnection logic by writing a custom reconnection manager.
+This manager can listen for closed stream events, and when a stream is closed, it can attempt to reconnect to the peer.
+Additionally, you can add your own retry and timeout logic.
 - **Opening and closing**: libp2p applications can specify when to open and close connections and streams based on their specific requirements.
 For example, an application may open a new stream for each file transfer rather than reusing a single stream.
+  > Implementations may include a connection manager (like in go-libp2p), which is is responsible
+  > for maintaining the number of connections to other peers within a specific range, known as the
+  > low and high watermark.
+The low watermark is the minimum number of connections that the connection
+  > manager tries to maintain, while the high watermark is the maximum number of connections that the
+  > connection manager allows.
+  > There is also functionality for connection protection, which is used to protect certain connections
+  > from being closed by the connection manager.
+When a connection is protected, the connection manager
+  > will not close it, even if the number of connections exceeds the high watermark.
+This allows for
+  > important connections, such as those used for critical communication or for relaying traffic, to be
+  > preserved.

 ### NAT traversal

-NAT traversal allows nodes behind NAT devices (e.g., routers) to establish connections with nodes on the public internet.
+NAT traversal allows nodes behind NAT devices (e.g., routers) to establish connections with nodes on the public internet or other nodes behind NATs.
 Some transport protocols and connection upgrade protocols in libp2p have built-in NAT traversal capabilities, while others require additional mechanisms such as UPnP or hole punching.
 Learn more about NAT traversal in the [NAT section](../nat/overview.md).

 ### Multiplexing and performance